mjarkk/plex-like-web-app/README.md

-auto changing resolution in movies depending on your network speed, all api data is secure from end to end, you can share everyting, load a page before you have even clicked it,
+auto changing resolution in movies depending on your network speed, all api data is secure from end to end, you can share everyting, load a page before you have even clicked it and it's of course mobile friendly
 ### Some other Goals
 - Changing theme's light, dark and maybe custom css theme's
 - Images are loading like medium's